Alexander-Protasenya/Tulur.DataMappings/README.md

 | ValueInjecterBenchmark | 1,600.073 ns | 3.0689 ns | 2.8706 ns |

 ### Remarks
-I purposefully declined the idea with lambda-style of custom mapping rules ([Automapper]( https://github.com/AutoMapper/AutoMapper) style).
-Lambda-style is beauty for simple mapping, but in "Real world applications" it is a big problem, I think.
-Because it is more difficult to debug, and using it in complex code.
+I intentionally rejected the idea of using lambda-style syntax for custom mapping rules ([Automapper]( https://github.com/AutoMapper/AutoMapper) style).
+Lambda-style syntax is beauty for simple mapping, but in "Real world applications" it is a big problem, I think.
+Because it is more difficult to debug, and use it in complex code.
 If you don't believe me, you can try to write `CreateMap()` method from test project in lambda-style :-)

 I really like lambda-style, but not for tasks like this.

 ### Donation
-If my project help you, you can support my motivation to continue working on this project :-)
+If my project helps you, you can support my motivation to continue working on this project :-)

 Webmoney: Z410376614329 or R181376873839